-- Administrative efficiency: expenditures on state government administrative activities as a percentage of total operational expenditures - Average wait time for state government services - Number and average cost of regulatory actions taken, by regulatory body and type of action - State dollars saved by providing government services online (e.g. document retrieval, issuance of new business permits, license renewal) - Percentage of state employees leaving state service within five years of employment DOR collected over \$8.2 billion in FY 20, including general fund and special funds, designated for the support of state and local government services in Mississippi.
-DOR expenditures are less than one cent for each dollar collected (.008 in FY 2020).
-DOR collected 91.5.% of tax dollars electronically and 67% of income tax refunds were made by direct deposit.
-4. OVERVIEW OF THE AGENCY 5-YEAR STRATEGIC PLAN: The Mississippi Department of Revenue is responsible for the majority of revenue collection activities for the State, including taxation, licensing, registration, and the wholesale distribution of alcoholic beverages and enforcement of these activities.
+- Administrative efficiency: expenditures on state government administrative activities as a percentage of total operational expenditures - Average wait time for state government services - Number and average cost of regulatory actions taken, by regulatory body and type of action - State dollars saved by providing government services online (e.g. document retrieval, issuance of new business permits, license renewal) - Percentage of state employees leaving state service within five years of employment

+DOR collected over \$10.9 billion in FY 24, including general fund and special funds, designated for the support of state and local government services in Mississippi.

+DOR expenditures are less than one cent for each dollar collected (.006 in FY 2024).
+DOR collected 93% of tax dollars electronically and 76% of income tax refunds were made by direct deposit.

+4. OVERVIEW OF THE AGENCY 5-YEAR STRATEGIC PLAN:

+The Mississippi Department of Revenue is responsible for the majority of revenue collection activities for the State, including taxation, licensing, registration, the wholesale distribution of alcoholic beverages, and administering the medical cannabis dispensary laws.

 Tax revenues collected by DOR provide support for state operations by funding programs and services that benefit all citizens of Mississippi.

-DOR collected over 96% of the State's General Fund for Fiscal Year 2020.
-More than \$762 million collected by DOR was paid directly to the municipal and county governments in the state.
-DOR collected and accounted for \$8.3 billion in total tax revenue derived from over 45 taxes from which collections were transferred to 75 Treasury Funds.
-The Department of Revenue has a relationship with every citizen and corporate entity of this state.
+- DOR collected over 95% of the State's General Fund for Fiscal Year 2024.
+More than \$1.3 billion collected by DOR was paid directly to the municipal and county governments in the state.
+DOR collected and accounted for \$10.9 billion in total tax revenue derived from over 46 taxes from which collections were transferred to 75 Treasury Funds. - The Department of Revenue has a relationship with every citizen and corporate entity of this state.
 Whether paying taxes or registering a vehicle, DOR's customer base is one of the largest of Mississippi's governmental agencies with more than 2 million taxpayers.
 All persons and corporate entities with tax responsibilities to our state are customers, whether located within our borders or across the nation.